Steve Ditko: After 1975

 Ditko returned to DC Comics in 1975, creating a short-lived title, Shade, the Changing Man (1977–1978).
 Shade was later revived, without Ditko's involvement, in DC's mature-audience imprint Vertigo.
 With writer Paul Levitz, he co-created the four-issue sword and sorcery series Stalker (1975–1976).
 Ditko and writer Gerry Conway produced the first issue of a two-issue Man-Bat series.
 He also revived the Creeper and did such various other jobs as a short Demon backup series in 1979, created The Odd Man and stories in DC's horror and science-fiction anthologies.
 Editor Jack C. Harris hired Ditko as guest artist on several issues of The Legion of Super-Heroes, a decision which garnered a mixed reaction from the title's readership.
 Ditko also drew the Prince Gavyn version of Starman in Adventure Comics #467–478 (1980).
 He then decamped to do work for a variety of publishers, briefly contributing to DC again in the mid-1980s, with four pinups of his characters for Who's Who: The Definitive Directory of the DC Universe and a pinup for Superman #400 (Oct.
 1984) and its companion portfolio.

 Ditko returned to Marvel in 1979, taking over Jack Kirby's Machine Man, drawing The Micronauts and Captain Universe, and continuing to freelance for the company into the late 1990s.
-Starting in 1984, he penciled the last two years of the space-robot series Rom.
+Starting in 1984, he penciled the last two years of the space-knight series Rom.
 A Godzilla story by Ditko and Marv Wolfman was changed into a Dragon Lord story published in Marvel Spotlight.
 Ditko and writer Tom DeFalco introduced the Speedball character in The Amazing Spider-Man Annual #22 (1988) and Ditko drew a ten-issue series based on the character.

 In 1982, he also began freelancing for the early independent comics label Pacific Comics, beginning with Captain Victory and the Galactic Rangers #6 (Sept.
 1982), in which he introduced the superhero Missing Man, with Mark Evanier scripting to Ditko's plot and art.
 Subsequent Missing Man stories appeared in Pacific Presents #1–3 (Oct.
 1982 – March 1984), with Ditko scripting the former and collaborating with longtime friend Robin Snyder on the script for the latter two.
 Ditko also created The Mocker for Pacific, in Silver Star #2 (April 1983).